 Although significant design efforts have been invested in the past decade in successful gamification of the programming experience for children, almost no effort has been invested in supporting teachers in their educational task.
 Today, children can develop intricate programs in a well-gamified environment, but when they need support (i.e., finding a bug, moving toward abstraction, improving code), primary school teachers are able to offer little help because they often have a very limited background in computer programming; in addition, these gamified programming environments do not provide tools to help students and teachers compare, analyze, conceptualize, trace, and debug programs.
-These environments also provide insufficient help to teachers when introducing computational thinking and other technical concepts to students.
+These environments also provide insufficient help to teachers to organize the learning process, to take into account learning goals of the curriculum and orchestrate a class activity.
 How can a teacher introduce abstraction if there are no opportunities for abstraction in the use of programming icons?
-How can a teacher introduce systematic analysis of the code if the environment does not provide code analysis tools?
-Therefore, while primary school teachers can find many robots and programming tools that enable gamified programming experiences, none of them offer specific help in educational activities.
+How can a teacher discuss a code of a group if he cannot retrieve it or show it to the class?
+Therefore, while primary school teachers can find many robots and programming tools that enable gamified programming experiences, none of them offer specific help in educational activities taking place in the class.
 This often results in robot programming activities that are primarily oriented toward fun but that do not provide the necessary associated education, methods, and concepts.

 The design of this type of tools must take into account their use in a professional context, but they must also be designed for teachers who have a very little training in robotics and programming, usually provided during a few days of continuing education.
 Therefore, standard debugging tools, for instance, are not applicable.
 Instead, programming activities need to be made accessible to teachers by providing an environment compatible with the educational purpose and the competence of the teachers.
 The programming interface has to provide professional support to the teacher in the simplest and most efficient way.
 Paper-based tools need to extend the programming environment to the class, enabling collaborative design and analysis, while better including the teacher.
 This is the core technical/design problem of this project.